Albuquerque Distracted Driving Accident Attorney

 This can be invaluable evidence in proving liability.

 Text messages and online activity from the driver’s phone can also provide a clearer picture of distractions in the moments leading up to the crash.
+Getting this evidence as quickly as possible is vital, as cellphone service providers may not store these records for very long.

 Social Media and Online Activity

-As hard as it may be to believe, some drivers just can’t help snapping a selfie, or tweeting about the traffic when they should be focused on the road.
+As hard as it may be to believe, some drivers just can’t help snapping a selfie or tweeting about the traffic when they should be focused on the road.

 Dashcam/Traffic Camera Footage